AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/organize-your-work/back-up-data.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: organize-your-work-workfront-proof
-title: Back Up Your [!DNL Workfront] Proof Data
+title: Back Up Your [!DNL Workfront Proof] Data
-description: You can request a backup of all of your data in [!DNL Workfront] Proof using the backup function.
+description: You can request a backup of all of your data in [!DNL Workfront Proof] using the backup function.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 3b831bb5-2d03-4d7e-ad1f-54ae95f05ccd
 ---
-# Back Up Your [!DNL Workfront] Proof Data
+# Back Up Your [!DNL Workfront Proof] Data

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Introduction to backups

-You can request a backup of all of your data in [!DNL Workfront] Proof using the backup function. &nbsp;
+You can request a backup of all of your data in [!DNL Workfront Proof] using the backup function.

 The backup is delivered to you as a .zip file.
 It includes an XML export of all of your data (including comments and responses for all versions of all proofs); however, it does not include the original files that you uploaded as proofs.